PoweredLocal/docker-cloud-aws-sync/README.md

 # (required) - AWS key secret

 AWS_SG_ID
-# (required) - AWS security group id where rules should be pushed to
+# (required) - AWS security group id where rules should be pushed to.
+You can pass multiple security groups - separate them with commas

 AWS_REGION
 # (required) - AWS region (AWS will use default if not set)